Lochnivar/ashverse/books/book-03-the-embers.md

 The narrative explores how the continent functions in this new normal—cooperation born of economic necessity, profit trumping old hatreds, but the hatreds remaining beneath the surface.
 The Native super-states are established powers.
 The Confederacy has survived but transformed.
 The Union has adapted to multiple neighbors.

-The immortal bloodlines provide long-term perspective, seeing patterns that others miss: how money can unite what politics divides, how hatred can coexist with commerce, how the continent learns to function while still divided.
+The Fairfax and Meade families provide multi-generational perspective, seeing patterns that others miss: how money can unite what politics divides, how hatred can coexist with commerce, how the continent learns to function while still divided.
 New challenges emerge: industrialization, changing demographics, new technologies, and the shadow of what's happening in Europe.

 ## Key Characters
-- **Fairfax Bloodline** - Observing patterns and cycles
+- **Fairfax Family** - Observing patterns and cycles
-- **Meade Bloodline** - Observing patterns and cycles
+- **Meade Family** - Observing patterns and cycles
 - **New Generation** - People who've only known the divided continent
 - **Politicians & Leaders** - Managing the new normal
 - **Business Leaders** - Navigating continental trade